 An expert may use different materials depending on the category and class of damage, but the most critical aspect is to act fast.
 This prevents bacteria growth and potential mold.
 Once the water has been successfully removed from the property, the situation shouldn’t get any worse.
 This will allow experts to begin repairing the home.

-Upon completion of the water removal phase, the drying and dehumidification can take place.
+Upon completion of the water removal phase, drying and dehumidification can take place.
 This requires industrial quality products and fans while the job itself may take several weeks to finish, depending on the severity of damage in the first place.

 This process will remove any final remnants of moisture, which is another important step for preventing bacteria growth.